Maybe I should be holding on

 - Elizabeth Bennett of Pride and Prejudice is initially charmed by the smooth-talking Wickham, before Mr. Darcy exposes Wickham's true nature and wins Lizzy's heart.
 In a slight variation from form, Mr. Darcy is a much better catch than Wickham in every way: he is far wealthier, well-connected, young, handsome, kind — pretty much perfect, as many a fangirl will tell you — he just lacks Wickham's natural charisma and comes off as stoic and unfriendly — which, due to Values Dissonance, only earns him more points with modern fangirls.
 As Lizzy herself puts it, "One has all the goodness, and the other all the appearance of it!"

-- In The Small House at Allington by Anthony Trollope, Lily Dale picks Adolphus Crosbie over John Eames.
+- In The Small House at Allington, part of The Chronicles of Barsetshire, Lily Dale picks Adolphus Crosbie over John Eames.
 Adolphus breaks their engagement to marry Lady Alexandrina de Courcy.

-- In The Prime Minister, also by Trollope, Emily Wharton marries Ferdinand Lopez, who only wants her for her money.
+- In The Prime Minister, one of the Palliser novels, Emily Wharton marries Ferdinand Lopez, who only wants her for her money.
 After his death, she marries the man who truly loves her, Arthur Fletcher.

-- The plot of New Moon is this to letter - perfect prince Edward leaves Bella and sincere I-Want-My-Beloved-To-Be-Happy poster guy (for this book at least) Jacob happily sweeps up the ashes and befriends her.
-Subverted in that Wrong Guy First comes back in the end...
+- Played with in the plot of New Moon: perfect prince Edward leaves Bella and sincere I Want My Beloved to Be Happy poster guy (for this book at least) Jacob happily sweeps up the ashes and befriends her.
+Subverted in that Wrong Guy First comes back in the end, and the rest of the series keeps them together from then on.

 - In The Hunger Games, Gale is the wrong guy, and Peeta is the right guy.
-However, Peeta is the kinder and more charming of the two, and Katniss is doubtful about a relationship with Gale to begin with.
+However, Peeta is the kinder and more charming of the two, and Katniss doesn't want any relationship at all initially and is also doubtful about Gale to begin with.

 - Gossip Girl has that in a way: Blair chooses Nate (the good guy) over Chuck (the bad guy) even though the former cheated on her with her best friend (whom he was actually in love with) and the latter was always there for her and showed a hitherto-unknown human side when he started to like her.

-- In Lois and Clark, Lois very nearly marries Lex Luthor, of all people.
+- In Lois & Clark, Lois very nearly marries Lex Luthor, of all people.

 - In Cyrano de Bergerac, Roxanne falls in love with handsome, well-intentioned but vapid Christian because Cyrano (thinking he doesn't stand a chance with her and Playing Cyrano) wrote Christian's love letters for him.
 Really, it was Cyrano she was in love with all along.